mortezakowkabi/jcb-persian-documentation/030-How-to-filter-a-list-field-based-on-association-with-another-field.md

 jQuery("#loading").show();
 ```

-This class can use Joomla’s built-in spinner or your custom loader.
+This class can use Joomla's built-in spinner or your custom loader.

 Then, clear existing options from the Region list before repopulating: